Start Times, Finish Times, Interval

 Can I take photos of the performance?

-No, you cannot.
+Mostly, no, you cannot.
 All shows you see at the Centre are protected by copyright laws and taking unauthorised still photos, video and audio recordings is a violation of these.

 Also, a single flash from the auditorium can be enough to seriously distract a performer which can cause major safety issues.
 It is also distracting for other patrons around and behind you.